abhishekagarwalnpl/QHAL-copy/specs/index.rst

 The definition includes the general HAL architecture, HAL features (e.g. which commands need to be implemented) and the HAL specification format.
-The document does not define the HAL implementation or how to compile/transpile between the different levels.This document is a part of the NISQ.OS ISCF project as a collaborative effort of Arm, Duality Quantum Photonics, Hitachi Europe Limited, the National Physical Laboratory, Oxford Ionics, Oxford Quantum Circuits, Riverlane, Seeqc, and Universal Quantum.
+The document does not define the HAL implementation or how to compile/transpile between the different levels.
+This document is a part of the NISQ.OS ISCF project as a collaborative effort of ARM, Duality Quantum Photonics, Hitachi Europe Limited, the National Physical Laboratory, Oxford Ionics, Oxford Quantum Circuits, Riverlane, Seeqc, and Universal Quantum.